-Small groups usually do more intensive work in class and at home: the students will then reach the same level as those in larger groups.
+Small groups usually do more intensive work in class and at home: the students can therefore reach the same level as those in larger groups.

 Classes are held by professional teachers with experience in teaching Italian as a foreign language.
 Special care is devoted to the definition of the didactic methods of teaching.
 These are based on the students learning needs.
-The students, on their side, are required to co-operate with the teacher in order to create an effective relationship and are encouraged to confront directly the theme as presented by the teacher.
+The students, on their side, are required to co-operate with the teacher in order to create an effective relationship and are encouraged to directly tackle the theme presented by the teacher.
 Each student will be catered for in accordance with his or her interests and needs.
 The students are divided into groups according to their knowledge of the language and their abilities.
 Particular care will be given to the usage of the language, to expression, to a good comprehension and to the ability to use the language in particular situations.
-Because of their intensive character our courses require much co-operation (or input) from the participant and two hours homework per day.
+Because of the intensive character of our courses they will require much co-operation (and input) and two hours homework per day from the participant.